We are suffering an epidemic of body anxiety and body shame.

 How Do We Know If We Are Struggling With Body-Anxiety and Body-Shame?

-Remember that body-anxiety and body-shame cause girls and women to distrust their own natural wisdom, beauty, and strength, and to believe that they must meet some kind of external standard to be worthy and beautiful.
+Remember that body-anxiety and body-shame cause girls and women to distrust their own natural wisdom, beauty, and strength.
+And it can also cause them to believe that they must meet some kind of external standard to be worthy and beautiful.

 Given this, a person might be exhibiting signs of body-anxiety and body-shame if she regularly engages in the following behavior: